 However, off-chain transactions do not automatically inherit the blockchain’s immutability, and steps must be taken to ensure the transactions’ authenticity.

 Comparing on-chain and off-chain transactions is not a question of “either-or,” nor is it about one being superior.
 Instead, both methods of resolving transactions work in tandem to make blockchain networks faster, more efficient, and suitable for enterprise use.

 Without on-chain transactions, off-chain networks would be detached from the blockchain, defeating the whole purpose of having a blockchain.
 And without off-chain transactions, blockchain networks like bitcoin would be too slow and inefficient to cause any real disruption.

-At the heart of it all, an On-chain Vs. An off-chain guide is one that explains how both transactions work and then show how they work together.
+At the heart of it all, an On-chain Vs. An off-chain guide explains how both transactions work and then shows how they work together.